jimni6/weather-app/README.md

 Installation

-Clone the repository to your local machine: git clone https://github.com/jimni6/weather-app.git
+Clone the repository to your local machine:

+git clone https://github.com/jimni6/weather-app.git

-Navigate to the project directory: cd <project-directory>
+Navigate to the project directory

 Install dependencies:

 npm install --save-dev jest

 npm install --save-dev jest-environment-jsdom

 Running the Test

 npx jest

 This will also run all test files in your project.